 (2) For the calculation of CO₂i in section 95122(b)(6), local distribution companies must estimate CO₂ emissions at the state border or city gate for pipeline quality natural gas using calculation methodology 1 as specified in 40 CFR §98.403(a)(1), except that the product of HHV and Fuel is replaced by the annual MMBtu of natural gas received.

-(3) For the calculation of CO₂j in section 95122(b)(6), public utility gas corporations and publicly owned natural gas utilities must estimate annual CO₂ emissions from instate receipts of pipeline quality natural gas from other public utility gas corporations, interstate pipelines and intrastate transmission pipelines, and annual CO₂ emissions from all natural gas redelivered to other public utility gas corporations or interstate pipelines.
-Annual CO₂ emissions from redelivered natural gas to intrastate pipelines or publicly owned natural gas utilities must be estimated only if emissions from the redelivered natural gas equals or exceeds 25,000 MT CO₂e calculated according to subparagraph (2) above.
+(3) For the calculation of CO₂j in section 95122(b)(6), public utility gas corporations and publicly owned natural gas utilities must estimate annual CO₂ emissions from instate receipts of pipeline quality natural gas from other public utility gas corporations, interstate pipelines and intrastate transmission pipelines, and annual CO₂ emissions from all natural gas redelivered to interstate pipelines.
+Annual CO₂ emissions from redelivered natural gas to intrastate pipelines, public utility gas corporations, or publicly owned natural gas utilities must be estimated only if emissions from the redelivered natural gas equals or exceeds 25,000 MT CO₂e calculated according to subparagraph (2) above.
 Emissions are calculated according to Equation NN-3 of 40 CFR §98.403(b)(1) except that CO₂j will be the product of MMBtuTotal and the default emission factor from Table NN-1 or the product of MMBtuTotal and the reporter specific emission factor.
 MMBtuTotal must be calculated as follows:

 MMBtuTotal=MMBturedelivery-MMBtureceipts